julien-klaus/leapp/README.md

 # Learn Probabilistic Programs (leapp)

 ## Install and Requirements
+Create a new conda environment with

+    conda env create -f environment.yml

+and activate it with

+    conda activate leapp

+delete it with

+    conda env remove -n leapp

 Please install the package using `pip install .`

 We need the following requirements for Python (3.7):